-Although the direct fired heaters in the 2020 comparison appeared to have lower specific energy compared to indirect-fired heaters, indirect heaters did display the lowest and third-lowest specific cost; resulting in less expensive grain drying.
+The direct fired heaters in the 2020 comparison appeared to have lower specific energy of 7.55 GJ/T compared to indirect-fired heaters at 8.66 GJ/T. This result was unexpected and contradicts the overall results of the larger study.
 Additionally, indirect heaters were operated at lower supply air temperatures than all direct fired heaters in the comparison.
-Although indirect fired heaters did not appear to have much correlation between supply air temperature and specific energy (as noted in Section 3.3.1 and 3.3.2), it will affect supply air relative humidity, which did correlate to increase moisture removal rates and reduced run times, which would increase natural costs but decrease electricity costs.
-A sample size of five does not provide sufficient trending information, and more comparison is required.
-However, throughout all 2019 and 2020 drying cycles, indirect heaters still appear to be among the lower consuming heaters, as illustrated in Section 3.1.
+Although specific energy did not appear to be correlated to supply air temperatures (as noted in Section 3.3.1 and 3.3.2), higher supply air temperatures do result in lower supply air relative humidity, which did correlate to increased moisture removal rates, reduced run times, and lower specific costs.
+This may explain why the indirect fired bins were found to have a lower specific cost of 54.18 \$/T compared to direct fired bins at 84.83\$/T. A sample size of five does not provide sufficient trending information, and more comparison is required.
+However, throughout all drying cycles, indirect heaters still appear to be among the lower consuming and lower cost heaters, as illustrated in Section 3.1.